Go back to the drawing board, Mr. Manasseh Azure Awuni

 Where was the passionate defense of responsibility?

-To Jerry, democracy could not become a shield behind which falsehood thrived unchecked.
+To African Editors, democracy could not become a shield behind which falsehood thrived unchecked.

 No serious republic, he insisted, allowed political speech to exist entirely beyond accountability.